 ASTM D 3547-1981 Specification for n-butyl acrylate

-In this (first) revision, an alternate method for determination of water has been introduced.
-Further, amendment no. 1 and 2 have also been incorporated.
+In this revision, an alternate method for determination of water has been introduced.
+Further, amendment no. 1 and amendment no. 2 have also been incorporated.

 The composition of the Committee responsible for formulation of this standard is given in Annex E.